nodejs/TSC/Nodejs-Bug-Bounty-Security-Fund.md

 # Node.js Bug Bounty/Security Fund

-The TSC maintains a LFX Crowdfunding account to accept the project component of bug bounties paid out by the [Hackerone](https://www.hackerone.com/) bug bounty program.
+The TSC maintains a LFX Crowdfunding account to accept the project's share of bug bounties paid out by the [Hackerone](https://www.hackerone.com/) bug bounty program.

 The funds in the account are intended to be used by the TSC